martinyis/martinyis/README.md

 # 💫 About Me:
-React front-end developer studying at University of New Hampshire Expanding knowledge in back-end technologies, aiming for proficiency in MERN stack Experienced in creating websites and developing complex web applications Interested in networking and collaboration
-Check out my repositories for examples of my work.
+I'm a Software Engineer studying at the University of New Hampshire, passionate about creating innovative applications.
+Currently, I'm focused on building full-stack projects using MERN and Next.js for a well-rounded development experience.

 ## 🌐 Socials: